TienDatJohnyDo/seng438-a2-group13/READMe.md

 This repository contains
 * Our written lab report
+* Our JFreeChart eclipse project containing libraries and test classes
 * Range class Test Suite
 * DataUtilities class Test Suite
 * Screenshots of our Jira Bug Reporting